Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): You can create XML files that are actually groups of parts and see them in the Library
 - BUGFIX (Larry): CRASH! when opening a BBM file which is write protected.
 - BUGFIX (Larry): Remove the offset when copying parts (was handy before, but now seems a bit odd)
+- BUGFIX (Larry): The copy/paste of a group of bricks or text didn't copy in the same order
 - BUGFIX (Vincent): CRASH!
 In the preference you could set a sub grid number to 0 or 1, leading to a later crash (when relaunching BlueBrick or editing the grid layer options)
 - BUGFIX (Vincent): In the export window, the maximum scale was limited by the size of the total area, not the size of the selected area.
 - BUGFIX (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude).
 Well Slope is still not handle, but I don't plan to do more for now.